bewest/insulaudit/questions/fda.markdown

 syringe, something Medtronic has expressly prevented me from doing.
-The vendor is preventing access to information necessary for safe therapy, and has employed bundling and misinformation on the technology in order to shape the market place in their favor at the cost of safety.
+The vendor is preventing access to information necessary for safe therapy, and has employed software bundling and promotion of misinformation regarding the pump's technical capabilities in order to shape the market place in their favor at the cost of safety.